-We have audited the accompanying financial statements of the Peralta Community College District's (the "District") Measure B Parcel Tax Fund (Election of 2012) and the related notes to the financial statements as of and for the year ended June 30, 2022, as listed in the table of contents.
+We have audited the accompanying financial statements of Peralta Community College District (the District), Measure E Parcel Tax Fund (Election of 2018) which comprises the balance sheet, and statement of revenues, expenditures, and change in fund balance as of June 30, 2023, and the related notes to the financial statements, as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Measure B Parcel Tax Fund (Election of 2012) of the District at June 30, 2022, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Measure E Parcel Tax Fund (Election of 2018) of the District at June 30, 2023, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.